[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 How to check the expiration date of a certificate using openssl command/option explanation

-At present, the "SSL certificate" required for HTTPS conversion is generally renewed every year, so regular renewal work is required, but
+At this time, the "SSL certificate" required for HTTPS is generally renewed in one year, so regular renewal is required, but many people use a browser to check the validity period of the SSL certificate.

 "The command usage and options differ slightly depending on the person, but what are the differences?"